 How can you get involved?
 There are lots of ways!

-Start mapping trash – Organizers of the global event have created an easy-to-use app for Android and Apple phones to help you seek out areas of unwanted trash in your neighborhood and mark them for pickup on World Cleanup Day.
+Start mapping trash – Organizers of the global event have created an easy-to-use app for Android and Apple phones to help you seek out areas of unwanted trash in your and mark them for pickup on World Cleanup Day.